ferranriera/pauer-d7/README.md

 ## Useful commands
 `./pauer_update.sh modules=1 fr=1`

-modules - 1 to install modules drom drush make

-fr - to execute a drush fr-all -y
+git master and git pull form repository if modules = 1 will reinstall the modules specified in drush make if fr =1 will execute a `drush fr-all -y`

 `./pauer_commit.sh fu=1`
+Implement a fast commit
+git add -all
+git commit
+git push
+And then connect to integration/content environment and execute the script `./pauer_update.sh`

-Implement a fast commit if fu=1 will do a fu and commit it to the content environment
+if fu=1 will execute a `drush fu-all -y`

 `./pauer_sync.sh`
-Sync content and files between content environment to dev
+Sync content and files between content environment to dev environment